krishaamer/green-filter-research/research/literature/design.md

 -   @tokyosimpleecolifeWhatLearnedMy2021
 -   @costaHowFinnishCulture2018: Finnish socialists: minimalism

-**Design:** These social movements are small and require too much effort to be feasible for the app?
+**Design Implications:** These social movements are small and require too much effort to be feasible for the app?

 #### Group Purchases {#group-purchases}